22 March 2020

 By Elaine Murphy

-David O’Sullivan is a long-established Commissioner for Oaths in Cork, having been appointed a decade ago in 2008.
+David O’Sullivan is a well-known Commissioner for Oaths in Cork, having been appointed a decade ago in 2008.
 He operates the convenient and reliable CommissionerForOaths.ie service in Cork City and suburbs.

 What are the advantages of using the Cork-based CommissionerForOaths.ie service?